Cephra/blog/content/posts/first.md

 Ok it doesn't work via GitHub Actions because I don't have an IPv4 adress.

 Now I switched to using a webhook instead.

+And still no success, but I think I've fixed it.